angularlicious/frontend-fest-2019-schematics/notes/schematics-getting-started.md

 "schematics": "./schematics/blank/src/collection.json",
 ```

-Disconnect the output directory from the build process.
+*Disconnect* the output directory from the build process.
 Comment out the item in the schematic project's `tsconfig.json` file.

 ```ts
 // "outDir": "./../../dist/schematics/@acme/frontend-schematics",
 ```

 > Note: this allows the debugger to attach to the source code of the schematic.
 The `tsc` command will create an
-> ES Module in the schematic's directory (i.e., index.js).
+> ES Module in the schematic's directory (i.e., index.js and other JS files).

+*schematics\blank\src\blank\index.js*
 ```js
 "use strict";
 Object.defineProperty(exports, "__esModule", { value: true });